Home Shows A to Z

 Pop Music on British Television 1955 - 1999

-Its executive producer John Revell told Music Week that the aim of the show was to recreate the vibe of Evans' Radio One weekday breakfast show.
-According to Evans the title is Thank Fuck It’s Friday, while Channel Four preferred their own interpretation Thank Four It’s Friday.
-All the music was live with Revell insisting "The emphasis is that it is a music show.
-It was born out of a feeling that there was a demand for a good TV show with new bands.
-On one side of the spectrum you have The White Room and on the other is Top Of The Pops, and this will be somewhere in between."
+Its executive producer John "Have a great one" Revell told Music Week that the aim of the show was to recreate the vibe of Evans' Radio One weekday breakfast show.
+According to Evans the show title is actually Thank Fuck It’s Friday, while Channel Four preferred their own interpretation Thank Four It’s Friday, but as Evans himself pointed out "whenever have you heard anyone say Thank Four It's Friday?"

 TFI FRIDAY